IllusionOfControl/UCSD-PIC-Source/README.md

 ## Application

-The application collects information about the system and sends.
+The application collects information about the system and sends to the device.

 ## Proof of work